bsc-pm/nanos6/README.md

 By default, the runtime is optimized for speed and will assume that the application code is correct.
 Hence, it will not perform most validity checks.
-To enable validity checks, run the application with the `loader.variant` config set to `debug`.
+To enable validity checks, run the application with the `version.debug` config set to `true`.
 This will enable many internal validity checks that may be violated with the application code is incorrect.
 In the future we may include a validation mode that will perform extensive application code validation.
+Notice that all instrumentation variants can be executed either with or without enabling the debug option.

 To debug an application with a regular debugger, please compile its code with the regular debugging flags and also the `-keep` flag.
 This flag will force Mercurium to dump the transformed code in the local file system, so that it will be available for the debugger.